Deloitte-VA/snp-prototype/README.md

-SNP - Synaptic Normalization Prototype
+SNP - Semantic Normalization Prototype
 =============

 A simple proof of concept of ingesting and processing Health Ontologies into a mongoDB instance.
 The data included is not accurate, nor representative of the actual data stored in different Health organizations.